 These can be roasted or boiled, depending on what’s easier for you!

 These are great for babies and the rest of the family too.
 Just make the burgers for baby a little smaller!

 - Finely chop an onion and some garlic and fry them in a pan.

 - Add chopped mushrooms and let them reduce down.

-- Put the mix into a blender with a can of pre-cooked lentils.
+- Put the mix into a blender with a can of pre-cooked lentils (watch the sodium content with canned lentils).
 Blend it all until smooth.

-- Add breadcrumbs to the mix so it all firms up.
+- Add breadcrumbs (again, watch the sodium content) to the mix so it all firms up.

 - Shape into little patties (or bigger ones, depending who is eating!) and either fry them in a pan or bake them in the oven.

 You can add whatever you want to the mix to make things a bit more interesting.